emergency exit to google

 A criminal conviction doesn’t necessarily mean you can’t volunteer with us.
 Depending on the nature of your criminal record, there may be certain roles you will be unable to do with us.

-It’s best to discuss any criminal record issues with us prior to filling out an application form, as this will be judged on a case-by-case basis.
+It’s best to discuss any criminal record issues with us before filling out an application form, as this will be judged on a case-by-case basis.

 Yes, you will.
 We carry out a full DBS check on all of our volunteers.